Around town / Public meetings in local communities this week

 Also this week:

-The Frontier Board of Education will hold a regular meeting at 7 p.m.
+* Frontier Central School District Board of Education will hold a regular meeting at 7 p.m.
 Tuesday in the Educational Center, 5120 Orchard Ave.

+* Blasdell Village Board will hold a regular meeting at 7:30 p.m.
+Wednesday in Village Hall, 121 Miriam Ave.

-The Village Board will meet at 8 p.m.
-Tuesday in Council Chambers, Municipal Building, 2919 Delaware Ave.
-A work session begins at 6:30 in the mayor's office.
+The Village Board will meet at 7 p.m.
+Tuesday in Village Hall, 10543 Main St.

 >Orchard Park

-The Town Board will conduct its organization meeting Wednesday at 6 p.m. in the Municipal Center, 4295 South Buffalo St., with its regular meeting following.
-New Councilwoman Deborah Yeomans will be sworn in Monday.
+The Town Board will hold its organizational meeting at 6 p.m.
+Wednesday, with its regular session following at 7 p.m.
+The meetings are in the Municipal Building, 4295 South Buffalo St.

+* The Conservation Board will meet Tuesday at 7 p.m. in the second-floor meeting room of the Municipal Center.

 >City of Tonawanda

-The Common Council will hold a regular meeting at 7 p.m.
-Tuesday at City Hall, 200 Niagara St.
+The Common Council will meet at 7 p.m.
+Tuesday in City Hall, 200 Niagara St. The meeting will be preceded by an informal session at 6 p.m.

 Share this article